 GF Buckwheat Oat Cookies

-by B loves B, adapted from Il Cucchiaio D'Argento
+Adapted from Il Cucchiaio D'Argento

 I spotted these cookies by Il Cucchiaio d’Argento (The Silver Spoon) on their instagram and immediately added them to my list.
 Made with a combination of buckwheat flour, oats, and a little almond flour, they pack a lot of flavor, and you definitely won’t miss the gluten.